DerenC/first_rag_system/README.md

 ## Future features to be implemented

+Frontend:
+* [ ] Bring back sidebar.
+Use it as navigation & page separators.

 File uploading:
 * [ ] Supports uploading & parsing of pdf and docx files
 * [ ] Supports uploading & parsing of html files